dukeweezo/dukeweezo/README.md

 - 👋 Hi, I’m @dukeweezo
 - 👀 (At this point in time) I’m particularly interested in NextJS, Elixir / Phoenix, geospatial programming, game engine architecture.
 - 🌱 I’m currently learning AWS through [this class](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/).
-- 💞️ I’m looking to collaborate on ???
+- 💞️ I’m looking to collaborate on anything that tickles my fancy.
 - 📫 How to reach me: dukeweezo@gmail.com

 <!---